Sophietje/Verification-Tool-Overview/Tools/Solvers/SMT/cvc5.md

 #### Related tools (tools mentioned or compared to in the paper):
 From the same 'family' of tools: [[CVC]], [[CVC Lite]], [[CVC3]], [CVC4](CVC4.md)

+#### Meta
+:: SMT
+:: PV4 :: produces a satisfiability result for a formula